Blendify/blender-manual/blender_docs/manual/rigging/armatures/skinning/parenting.rst

 With Automatic Weights
 ======================

-With Automatic Weights parenting works similar to With Empty Groups, but it will not leave the vertex groups empty.
+*With Automatic Weights* parenting works similar to With Empty Groups, but it will not leave the vertex groups empty.
 It calculates how much influence a particular bone would have on vertices based on the distance from those vertices to a particular bone ("bone heat" algorithm).
 This influence will be assigned as weights in the vertex groups.

-This method of parenting is certainly easier setup but it can often lead to armatures which do not deform child objects in ways you would want.
+This method of parenting is certainly easier setup, but it can often lead to armatures which do not deform child objects in ways you would want.
 Overlaps can occur when it comes to determining which bones should influence certain vertices when calculating influences for more complex armatures and child objects.
-Symptoms of this confusion are that when transforming the armature in *Pose Mode* parts of the child objects do not deform as you expect; If Blender does not give you the results you require you will have to manually alter the weights of vertices in relation to the vertex groups they belong to and have influence in.
+Symptoms of this confusion are that when transforming the armature in *Pose Mode*, parts of the child objects do not deform as you expect; If Blender does not give you the results you require, you will have to manually alter the weights of vertices in relation to the vertex groups they belong to and have influence in.

 With Envelope Weights
 =====================

-Works in a similar way to With Automatic Weights.
+Works in a similar way to *With Automatic Weights*.
 The difference is that the influences are calculated based on the :ref:`Bone Envelopes <armature-bones-envelope>` settings.
-It will assign to each vertex groups the vertices that are inside its bone's influence volume, weighted depending on their distance to this bone.
+It will assign a weight to each vertex group the vertices that is inside its bone's influence volume, depending on their distance to this bone.

 This means newly included/excluded vertices or new envelope settings will not be taken into account.
 You will have to apply Armature Deform With Envelope Weights parenting again.

 .. tip::

-   If want the envelope setting to be used instantly bind the Armature Modifier to *Bone Envelopes*.
+   If you want the envelope setting to be used instantly bind the Armature Modifier to *Bone Envelopes*.

 .. figure:: /images/rigging_armatures_parenting_envelope-influence.png

-   Two sets of Armatures each with three bones.
+   Two sets of Armatures, each with three bones.

 .. warning::

-   If you had defined vertex groups using same names as skinned bones, their content will be completely overridden by both Automatic and Envelope Weights.
+   If you had defined vertex groups using same names as skinned bones, their content will be completely overridden by both *Automatic* and *Envelope Weights*.
-   In this case With Empty Groups could be used instead.
+   In this case *With Empty Groups* could be used instead.

 .. seealso::